shivam887423/Netflix-movie-and-TV-show-Clustering/README.md

 # Problem Statement
 The problem at hand involves exploring the Netflix dataset to gain insight into the content available on the platform.
 The dataset provides information about movies and TV shows, their attributes, and their availability in different countries.
 By integrating this dataset with external sources such as IMDB ratings and Rotten Tomatoes, we can extract further valuable information.

+The specific tasks to be performed in this project include:

 Exploratory Data Analysis (EDA): Cleaned the data, unnested the Netflix content and tackled the null/missing values and conduct a thorough analysis of the dataset to uncover trends, patterns, and correlations among different attributes.
 Understanding Content Availability: Determine the types of content available in different countries and identify any variations or preferences.